Bruyer History, Family Crest & Coats of Arms

-Origins Available: English, French
+- Origins Available:

-England following the Norman Conquest in 1066 they brought their family name with them.
+When the ancestors of the Bruyer family emigrated to England following the Norman Conquest in 1066 they brought their family name with them.
 They lived in Devon.
 The name comes from the Norman area of Brovera or Brueria, now Breviare, near Caen, in Normandy.
 In its more obvious Old English derivation, the name indicates the bearer is a professional brewer of beers or ales, and stems from the root breowan, of the same meaning.

 Early Origins of the Bruyer family

-Lowe, Mark Anthony, Patronymica Britannica, A Dictionary of Family Names of the United Kingdom.
-London: John Russel Smith, 1860.
-Print.
-ANother source provides more detail.
+The surname Bruyer was first found in Devon where they were found "at the time of the Domesday Survey and founded Tor Abbey."
+Another source provides more detail.
 "Of 32 Praemonstratensian monasteries in England, that of Torre, founded and endowed by William de Brewer in 1196, was by far the richest; it was dedicated to Our Holy Saviour, the Virgin Mary, and the Holy Trinity. "

 Henry de Briwere is generally thought to be one of the first recorded there, held five fees in Devon during the reign of King Stephen (1135-1154.)

 Early History of the Bruyer family

-Another 341 words (24 lines of text) covering the years 120 and 1200 are included under the topic Early Bruyer History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bruyer research.
+Another 171 words (12 lines of text) covering the years 1200, 1611, 1626, 1626, 1655, 1624, 1611, 1611, 1744, 1822, 1744, 1776, 1780, 1743, 1724 and 1726 are included under the topic Early Bruyer History in all our PDF Extended History products and printed products wherever possible.

 Bruyer Spelling Variations

 The English language only became standardized in the last few centuries.
 For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Bruyer has been recorded under many different variations, including Brewer, Bruer, Bruyere, Brewyer, Breuer, Brower and others.

 Early Notables of the Bruyer family (pre 1700)

 Another 272 words (19 lines of text) are included under the topic Early Bruyer Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Bruyer family

 To escape the uncertainty of the political and religious uncertainty found in England, many English families boarded ships at great expense to sail for the colonies held by Britain.
 The passages were expensive, though, and the boats were unsafe, overcrowded, and ridden with disease.
 Those who were hardy and lucky enough to make the passage intact were rewarded with land, opportunity, and social environment less prone to religious and political persecution.
 Many of these families went on to be important contributors to the young nations of Canada and the United States where they settled.
 Bruyers were some of the first of the immigrants to arrive in North America: Daniel Brewer who settled in Barbados in 1680; John Brewer and his wife Marie, who came to Boston Massachusetts in 1632; Obadiah Brewer, who was on record in New England in 1647.